Whatapalaver/100_Days_of_Code/README.md

 I've spent some time reading around my challenge.
 If I want to achieve a decent level of algorithmic aptitude, I need a bit of a road map for the journey.
 So I've read the opening chapters of Cracking the Coding Interview (CtCI) and read other peoples blogs on how they achieved mastery on Leetcode.

 I've signed up for a Coursera course on [Algorithms and Data Structures](https://www.coursera.org/specializations/data-structures-algorithms) as it was a regular feature in the blogs I read.
-I've watched the forst weeks videos but I can't do the practical assignments as they don't seem to be available when you only audit the class.
+I've watched the first weeks videos but I can't do the practical assignments as they don't seem to be available when you only audit the class.
 I'm not sure if I want to invest in a Coursera subscription at this stage.

 Read a bit about Big O. Have to say that the explanation in CtCI lost me quite early on so I will need to recap tomorrow.